 Erica Reischer, Ph.D. is a psychologist, author, speaker, and parent educator.
 Her work with parents and families has been featured in Real Simple, Time Magazine, Parenting Magazine, Woman's Day, The Washington Post, Red Tricycle, PopSugar, Brit & Co., Mother Magazine, The Chicago Tribune, GreatSchools, Yahoo Parenting, KQED Public Radio, Parenting.com, and more.

 Dr. Reischer's writing about children and families appears in The New York Times, The Washington Post, Psychology Today, The Greater Good Science Center, and The Atlantic.
-She is also the author of the best-selling book, "What Great Parents Do: 75 Simple Strategies for Raising Kids Who Thrive," which has been translated into eight languages.
+She is also the author of the best-selling book, "What Great Parents Do: 75 Simple Strategies for Raising Kids Who Thrive," which has been translated into nine languages.

 Dr. Reischer earned a Ph.D. from the University of Chicago in Psychology / Human Development, and is an honors graduate of Princeton University.
 A former consultant with McKinsey & Company, she sits on the advisory board for Happy Healthy Kids and continues to lead popular parenting classes at schools and organizations such as UCSF Benioff Children's Hospital, Habitot Children's Museum, and University of California.